Robert Gordon Sproul

 Robert Gordon Sproul (/spraʊl/ SPROWL; May 22, 1891 - September 10, 1975) was the first systemwide president (1952–1958) of the University of California system, and the 11th president of the University of California, Berkeley, serving from 1930 to 1952.

 Background

-Robert Gordon Sproul was born on May 22, 1891, in San Francisco, California, to Robert Sproul of Scotland and Sarah Elizabeth Sproul of New England.
-He is the elder brother of central banker Allan Sproul, who served as chairman of the New York Federal Reserve.
-In 1913, he earned a BS in engineering from the University of California at Berkeley, where his classmates included future Supreme Court justice Earl Warren.
+Robert Gordon Sproul was born on May 22, 1891, in San Francisco, California, to Robert Sproul, an immigrant from Scotland, and Sarah Elizabeth Sproul, a native of New England.
+His younger brother, Allan Sproul, served as chairman of the Federal Reserve Bank of New York.
+In 1913, he earned a B.S. in engineering from the University of California, Berkeley, where his classmates included future Chief Justice of the United States Earl Warren.

 Career

 In 1913, Sproul started his career briefly as an efficiency engineer in Oakland, California.

 In 1914, he began a 44-year track by joining the University of California's business office as a cashier and rose to controller, legislative lobbyist, and by 1925 secretary of the regents and vice president of finance and business affairs.

 In June 1929, Sproul was chosen as the eleventh president of the University of California.
 He immediately took a leave of absence to study other universities.
 In a 1930 speech, as president-elect he stated: The glory of a university is obviously the men who constitute its faculty.
 It cannot be too often repeated that it is men, and nothing but men, who make education.
 The reason why the University of California occupies the high position it does throughout the academic world is that there has never been a time when its faculty could not boast of men who were finding their way along rough trails, illuminated only by the spark of genius, to the heights of scholarship.
 Within a few years after the receipt of its charter from the state, there were to be found in the University a goodly number of men whose reputation is even yet undimmed, such men as Daniel Coit Gilman, later president of Johns Hopkins University, Hilgard in agriculture, LeConte in geology, and many others.
 Nor is the present faculty devoid of men who, in their respective fields, hold high the lamp of learning--Campbell in astronomy, Kofoid in zoology, and G. N. Lewis in chemistry, to pick out a few of the most obvious.
 In a very real sense, such men are the University of California, and similarly elsewhere, for material development is futile without brains to use and to direct it and personality to irradiate it.
 Students are getting a gold brick if they go for education to a school where there are no great teachers.
 He succeeded in maintaining the University of California school system as a Land Grant institution.